bbaillif/pytorch_dl4chem-geometry/README.md

 - test.py (to evaluate the model, used as validation as well)
 - reproduce_Mansimov.py to run the model

-If you don't want to use Pytorch Lightning (with the trainer), you could reuse the training_step / validation_step from the LitCoordAE.py in your main script, but you need to add the optimizer.zero_grad, loss.backward, optimizer.step to ensure the model training, and .to() calls handling the device to activate cuda training if necessary (as those steps are automatically handled by Lightning)
+If you don't want to use Pytorch Lightning (with the trainer), you could reuse the training_step / validation_step from the LitCoordAE.py in your main script, but you need to add the optimizer.zero_grad, loss.backward, optimizer.step to ensure the model training, and .to() calls handling the device to activate cuda training if necessary (as those steps are automatically handled by Lightning).
+You also need to look the distributed training setup from Pytorch, as I use the presettings from Lightning here.

 TODO for improvement :
 - Better variable/class naming and harmonisation
 - Implement test_step in LitCoordAE
 - Add documentation / comment code
+- Use one script/notebook for molecule generation, and to assess performance on the test set

 Note : to launch the code on a computing cluster with SLURM, please refer to Pytorch Lightning documentation on [Computing cluster](https://pytorch-lightning.readthedocs.io/en/stable/clouds/slurm.html) and [Multi GPU training](https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html), and don't forget the srun command in the sbatch script to run python.